Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## Minimum SNR for a good decode
 If the signal lacks FEC, you can expect grain when near the minimum SNR.

+> Note: A good decode is defined as recognizable imagery.

 |Signal|Minimum SNR|FEC|
 |---|---|---|
 |NOAA APT|20 dB|No|